chrira/ms-techlab/02-builds.md

 The _--follow_ flag will show the build log on the console and wait until the build is finished.

 ### Create a new app

+Create a new app based on the Docker Image created by the binary build.

 ```bash
 oc new-app hello-world -l app=hello-world